JavaScript is required

 "Schlaf schön" (shlahf shern) takes it up a notch on the sweetness scale.
 It translates to "sleep beautifully" or "sleep nicely."
 You'd use this with close friends, family members, or anyone you have a warm relationship with.
 The word "schön" means beautiful or nice, so you're literally telling someone to have a beautiful sleep.

 For the really casual crowd, "Schlaf gut und träum was Schönes" means "sleep well and dream something nice."
-It's a bit longer but shows you actually care about the person having good dreams.
+It's a bit longer, but it shows you care about the person having good dreams.
 Pretty wholesome stuff.

 Romantic and affectionate good night phrases